 Both you and your child may need extra help with your child's adherence.
 Ask your pediatrician or other parents for suggestions about how to help your child take medication.
 Try using reminders, rewards, timers, color-coded messages, and weekly dosing packets to check adherence.
-If your child is having trouble taking a particular medicine, talk to your health care provider.
+If your child is having trouble taking a particular HIV drug, talk to your health care provider.
 It is possible that the HIV drug can be switched to a different one or that your child can be put on a different schedule.

 Many parents are concerned about who they should tell about their child's HIV status.
 It is your right to decide this for yourself.
 Your HIV+ child is not a danger to others.
 HIV cannot be spread through casual contact or saliva, tears, or sweat.
 Your child cannot infect someone by hugging, going to school, or sharing toys, utensils, food, and drinks.
 It can be very helpful for HIV+ children to understand this so they can interact at school and with other children without concern.

 It is important for parents to help their children take responsibility for protecting themselves and protecting each other.
 HIV can be transmitted through blood and certain bodily fluids (semen, vaginal fluids, and breast milk).
 Since there is a small chance that infected blood on a toothbrush or razor could infect someone else, it is best not to share these items.
 You can teach your child what to do if they cut themselves and how to dispose of their used bandages and other items.

 Those who need to know about your child's status are the people involved in their care, such as nurses, pediatricians, dentists, and social workers.
 It may be helpful to get support from your health care providers or local AIDS service organization as you decide whom to tell.
 While it is for you to decide when is the best time to tell your child about his or her HIV (see our article, "Talking with Your Children about Your HIV Status or Your Children's Status"), it is very important to tell your child before she or he becomes sexually active.